Building capacity within the Thai forestry community

 The project also looked at increasing the market demand for certification within Thailand, with a particular focus on raising awareness of PEFC Chain of Custody certification and controlled sources.
 This included training sessions for interested companies, especially SMEs and smallholders, to explain how they can achieve certification.

-Looking further ahead, the project will aim at enabling forest owners in sectors such as rubber, teak and eucalyptus gain certification, following the PEFC endorsement of the Thai forest certification system in the next few years.
+Looking further ahead, the project will aim at enabling forest owners in sectors such as rubber, teak and eucalyptus gain certification.